-You can display the OBJECT_NAME, OWNER, and EDITION_NAME of an object with the static data dictionary views OBJECTS and OBJECTS_AE.
+You can display the OBJECT_NAME, OWNER, and EDITION_NAME of an object with the static data dictionary views OBJECTS_AE.

 You need not know the EDITION_NAME of an object to refer to that object (and if you do know it, you cannot specify it).
 The context of the reference implicitly specifies the edition.
-If the context is a data definition language (DDL) statement, then the edition is the current edition of the session that issued the command (for information about the current edition, see Section 24.1.6).
-If the context is source code, then the edition is the one in which the object is actual (see Section 24.1.3).
+If the context is a data definition language (DDL) statement, then the edition is the current edition of the session that issued the command.
+If the context is source code, then the edition is the one in which the object is actual.

-- Name Resolution for Editioned and Noneditioned Objects - Noneditioned Objects That Can Depend on Editioned Objects - Editionable and Noneditionable Schema Object Types - Enabling Editions for a User - EDITIONABLE and NONEDITIONABLE Properties - Rules for Editioned Objects
+- Name Resolution for Editioned and Noneditioned Objects - Noneditioned Objects That Can Depend on Editioned Objects - Editionable and Noneditionable Schema Object Types - · Enabling Editions for a User - EDITIONABLE and NONEDITIONABLE Properties - Rules for Editioned Objects